john-org/2-react-Intro/readme.md

   pirateCalls[Math.floor(Math.random() * pirateCalls.length)];
 ```

-Aside: by declaring the function as a variable we are creating a [function expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function#function_declaration_hoisting).
+Note: by declaring the function as a variable we are creating a [function expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function#function_declaration_hoisting).

 ## Importing and Exporting Components